 A small Victorian Garden sits at the rear of our house.
 It is open to guests and provides a lovely sheltered spot on a hot summer day.
-Although the north facing situation allows only a limited choice of plants you can find over 70 species in the garden.
+Although the north facing situation does limited a choice of plants you can find.
+But with over 70 species in the garden we do quite well.
 From January to December there is always one of these in bloom or carrying interesting fruit.

 We are very proud to have won the 2010 Britain in Bloom Bronze prize for small B&B and guest houses in Falmouth.